tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 +++

-* DASH has agreed to incrementally test and increase the block she from 2MB blocks through 400MB blocks
+* DASH has agreed to incrementally test and increase the block size from 2MB blocks through 400MB blocks
 * It is also funding research for dedicated hardware for miners and nodes to process increased volume.

 ---